MasazI/tiny_distributed_tf/README.md

 # tiny_distributed_tf
 tiny_distributed_tf is a tiny implementaion of distributed tensorflow.
 Regression of airquality's data.

-You can see good introduction of distributed tensorflow in official site.
+You can see a good introduction of distributed tensorflow in official site.
 https://www.tensorflow.org/versions/r0.10/how_tos/distributed/index.html

 # Dependencies